radumarias/rencfs/README.md

 ## Locally

-For now the `FUSE` (`fuse3` crate)  only works on `Linux`, so in order to start the project you will need to be on Linux.
-Alternativelly you can [Develop inside a Container](#developing-inside-a-container), which will start a local Linux container, the IDE will connect to it, you can build and start the app in there and also use terminal to test it.
+For now the `FUSE` (`fuse3` crate) only works on `Linux`, so to start the project you will need to be on Linux.
+Instead, you can [Develop inside a Container](#developing-inside-a-container), which will start a local Linux container, the IDE will connect to it, you can build and start the app in there and also use terminal to test it.

 ### Getting the sources